ChenxiQ/RoombaDisinfectionRobot/readme.md

 arm.write(b'\x55\x55\x05\x06\x02\x01\x00')
 ```

 If you want to define more positions, please refer to [Hiwonder's tutorial](https://www.hiwonder.com/store/learn/42.html).
-The recommanded way is to use their official PC software.
+The recommended way is to use their official PC software.
 You need to connect the arm controller board to your PC.
-In "Manual Coding" mode, manually put the servo positions of the arm to desired position and click "Read Angle".
+In "Manual Coding" mode, manually put the servo positions of the arm to the desired position and click "Read Angle".
 Then choose a new position ID for this setting and click "Download" to save the position to the arm controller board.
-Carefully double check the position ID before downloading, the data in the controller board cannnot be reverted.
+Carefully double-check the position ID before downloading, the data in the controller board cannot be reverted.